 While you’ll want to find creams and shampoos that help alleviate the symptoms, treating itching as a surface-level issue probably won’t solve the problem permanently.
 You’ll want to look at the bigger picture.

-Use all-natural cleaning supplies in your home and vacuum frequently.
+Use natural cleaning supplies in your home and vacuum frequently.
 Vacuuming can help clean up insects, and if you choose a HEPA vacuum (high efficiency particulate air filter), it will help keep your home clear of allergens.
 Buy an indoor air filter and make sure you maintain your HVAC system according to instructions to prevent contaminants from making their way into your home.
 If you can, replace your carpet with tile, linoleum, or wood flooring, as carpet traps allergens such as dust mites.

 Whether or not your dog has food allergies, make sure you feed it a well-rounded, nutritional diet that matches the specific needs at play.
 If you’re looking to pinpoint an allergy, an elimination diet means you eliminate the high-risk foods mentioned here from your dog’s meals (and treats).
-You may want to choose a different brand that’s organic and all-natural, or you can make meals for your dog yourself.
+You may want to choose a different brand or you can make meals for your dog yourself.
 Try a raw, homemade diet for a few weeks.
 If symptoms clear up, reintroduce suspected allergens one at a time and see which one causes a negative reaction.
 Try to switch up your dog’s protein source as consistent exposure to the same meat can lead to the development of a sensitivity.
 Also make sure your pup always has access to fresh, filtered water.BUY ITCHY SKIN RELIEF